hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 ingested, but in a random manner.
 The sink does resend the un-ingested item, they won't get lost, but there is nothing it can do to preserve the initial ordering.

+The advice we can give to Kinesis sink users, if they care about ordering at all, is to try to have enough shards to accommodate even occasional spikes in their data rate and to make sure that their partition keys are spread out adequately over all shards.

 ### Fault Tolerance